Osmiridium: Related compounds

 Natural alloys also occur in the systems Ir-Os-Rh, Os-Ir-Pt, Ru-Ir-Pt, Ir-Ru-Rh and Pd-Ir-Pt.
 Names used in these systems have included platiniridium (or platinian iridium) and iridrhodruthenium.

 However, there is no universally accepted method of plotting these compositions and their names, especially in the ternary systems.

 Properties

 The properties of all these alloys generally fall between those of the members, but hardness is greater than the individual constituents.

 Occurrence

 Os-Ir alloys are very rare, but can be found in mines of other platinum-group metals.
 One very productive mine was operated at Adamsfield near Tyenna in Tasmania during the Second World War with the ore shipped out by railway from Maydena.
 The total osmiridium production for 1940 to 1945 for the whole of Tasmania was 34.7 kg.
 The site of the mine is now totally reclaimed by dense natural bush.
 It was once one of the world's major producers of this rare metal, and the osmiridium was mostly found in shallow alluvial workings.
-The alloy is currently valued at about US$400 per troy ounce.